slub/ocrd_kitodo/README.md

 #### Execute OCR script step

-Navigate to "All processes" by clicking on the button in processes widget on dashboard or use following url "http://localhost:8080/kitodo/pages/processes.jsf?tabIndex=0".
+From dashboard navigate to "All processes" by clicking on the button in processes widget on dashboard or use following url "http://localhost:8080/kitodo/pages/processes.jsf?tabIndex=0".

 Select process for ocr and click on "Possible actions" and then on "Execute KitodoScript".